Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Las Vegas Day Trips

-While our 3 Days in Vegas Trip Planner doesn’t leave any room for day trips from Vegas, visitors staying longer in the city – or those on a return trip – may want to consider including a Vegas day trip in their itinerary.
-We offer Vegas itinerary planner tips for longer and shorter stays below as well.
+While our 3 Days in Vegas Trip Planner doesn’t leave any room for excursions, visitors staying longer – or those on a return trip – may want to consider including a Vegas day trip in their itinerary.

 Grand Canyon Bus Tour

 One of the most popular tours from Vegas, trips to the Grand Canyon by bus offers a full day of fun!
 On a Las Vegas to Grand Canyon itinerary, participants enjoy the ride to the West Rim of the Grand Canyon in a coach bus and make stops at some of the top viewpoints.
-Option upgrades on Grand Canyon Itinerary from Las Vegas include the Skywalk and helicopter ride.
-Find out more here!
+Optional upgrades on Grand Canyon Itinerary from Las Vegas include the Skywalk and helicopter ride.
+Find out more!

 Hoover Dam from Vegas

-Rather than booking an All Day Las Vegas-Grand Canyon Itinerary, embark on a shorter trip to take a tour of Hoover Dam, one of the most incredible modern-day engineering achievements.
-On the trip from Vegas, a knowledgeable guide will share information about the dam’s history – and, once there, visitors can Walk on the Top.
+Rather than booking an All Day Las Vegas-Grand Canyon Itinerary, embark on a shorter tour of Hoover Dam, one of the most incredible modern-day engineering achievements.
+On the trip from Vegas, a knowledgeable guide will share information about the dam’s history – once there, visitors can walk across the massive structure.

-Plus, this tour makes two extra stops: One at Welcome to Fabulous Las Vegas Sign and, once at the Colorado River, a stop on the Mike O’Callaghan – Pat Tillman Memorial Bridge that offers astounding views of the Hoover Dam.
+Plus, this tour makes two extra stops.
+One at Welcome to Fabulous Las Vegas Sign and one on the Colorado River at the Mike O’Callaghan – Pat Tillman Memorial Bridge for a different view of the Hoover Dam.
 Get more details!

 Valley of Fire State Park Hiking Tour